OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/wcf-and-webclient.md

     }
 }
 ```
-4) Create the file *"Global.asax* by right-clicking the project in the Solution Explorer, and clicking Add -> Global Application Class -> OK.
+4) Create the file *"Global.asax* by right-clicking the project in the Solution Explorer, and clicking Add -> New Item -> Global Application Class -> OK.
 Add the following code to it:
 ```
 protected void Application_BeginRequest(object sender, EventArgs e) {
-    HttpContext.Current.Response.AddHeader("Access-Control-Allow-Origin", "*");
+    //You need to replace URL of a client app later HttpContext.Current.Response.AddHeader("Access-Control-Allow-Origin", "http://localhost:55591");

     if (HttpContext.Current.Request.HttpMethod == "OPTIONS")
     {